-Its replacement hasn't spelled the end for the Galaxy S4 - it's still on sale, at a lower price point of around US$505.
+Its replacements haven't spelled the end for the Galaxy S4 - it's still on sale, at a lower price point of around $368.
 It has also dropped in price on contract.

 That isn't too bad for a handset that is still pretty well specced.
 What's more, Samsung is continuing to churn out software updates for it.

-The latest software upgrade arrived in the form of Android 4.4 KitKat.
+Samsung was quick to upgrade the Galaxy S4 to Android 4.4 KitKat.
 Together with a few minor Samsung additions and modifications, it tightens things up behind the scenes for a slightly sprightlier navigation experience.

 However, despite this fact, the screen on the S4 has been increased once more, to a 5-inch display with Full HD resolution.
 OK, so it's no longer a big deal when compared to the QHD offering on the 5.5-inchLG G3 and 5.7-inch Galaxy Note 4, but that doesn't mean it's not a greatly impressive screen.